 Since the inception of the Boy Scouts of America in 1910, youth across our nation have been encouraged to “help other people at all times” and “do a Good Turn daily.”
 For those of us with children and teenagers at home, we know that is not always at the front of their minds.
 That is where Scouting comes in.
 It reinforces the values we teach in the home like a healthy respect for neighborhood, community, and nation through service and giving back to the community.

-Today, Scouts participate in food drives, community beautification projects and more recently making and donating face masks during the COVID-19 pandemic.
-In 2019, 1,000 Scouts in north Texas and southeastern Oklahoma earned the rank of Eagle Scout, what is considered the pinnacle of Scouting.
+Today, Scouts participate in food drives, community beautification projects and much more.
+In 2022, 718 Scouts in north Texas and southeastern Oklahoma earned the rank of Eagle Scout, what is considered the pinnacle of Scouting.
 In addition to regular service projects, to earn this rank a Scout has to give leadership to other Scouts and adults in a service project of at least 18 hours that benefits the community.
-This means that there were 1,000 significant service projects in our community led and completed by young people.
+This means that there were more than 700 significant service projects in our community led and completed by young people.

 “As a former Cub Scout myself, I’ve always shared the belief that Scouting had beneficial effects on kids’ character, but as researchers we must be rigorous and give it a fair test,” says Lerner.
 “We did, and the results are strikingly positive.
 After three years, Scouts reported significant increases in cheerfulness, helpfulness, kindness, obedience, trustworthiness and hopeful future expectations.”